 Integrating his sexual orientation with his Christian faith, Lings began studying theology and engaging in biblical research.
 In 2002 he enrolled in postgraduate studies in theology at the University of Exeter (UK).
 He was awarded a doctorate in 2006 for his thesis: Restoring Sodom: Towards a Non-sexual Approach.

 In the summer of 2011, Renato Lings became the European Coordinator for Other Sheep Ministries.
 He is a member of LGBT Denmark, the Lesbian & Gay Christian Movement (UK), the Quaker Lesbian & Gay Fellowship (UK), the National Association of Danish Writers, the Society for Old Testament Study (UK), and the Society of Biblical Literature (US).

-Since the 1990s he has published a number of articles on theology, gender and sexuality.
+Since the late 1990s he has published articles on theology, gender and sexuality.
 In 2011 his first major book in Spanish appeared under the title Biblia y homosexualidad: ¿Se equivocaron los traductores?
-Renato’s latest work in English is Love Lost in Translation: Homosexuality and the Bible, (Trafford, 2013), which documents that negative Christian attitudes to sexuality are not rooted in the Bible but in centuries of Church tradition.
-He toured the northeastern U.S. in October and November 2013 to talk about his book and research.
+It was followed by a larger work in English entitled Love Lost in Translation: Homosexuality and the Bible, (Trafford, 2013).
+Both books document that negative Christian attitudes to sexuality are not rooted in the Bible but in centuries of Church tradition, especially the Church Fathers.

 (This biographical statement written by Mark Bowman with information provided by Renato Lings.)